 Eternal Wings and the Lost Ocean

-In the first game, when Kalas flashbacks to the day his little brother Fee died, while Kalas first cries, then with sorrowful fury vows to avenge Fee.
-Gets me every time I play the game again.
+- In the first game, when Kalas flashbacks to the day his little brother Fee died, while Kalas first cries, then with sorrowful fury vows to avenge Fee.

-As everyone is preparing to leave Mira for the Alfard Empire.
-Lyude stands alone in the Duke's thrown room tearfully wondering if he'll be able to confront his own people of their crimes, before he breaks down completely.
+- As everyone is preparing to leave Mira for the Alfard Empire.
+Lyude stands alone in the Duke's throne room tearfully wondering if he'll be able to confront his own people of their crimes, before he breaks down completely.

-The Phantom Goldoba.
+- The Phantom Goldoba.
 Throughout the dungeon, Lyude sees visions of his former comrades and his siblings which constantly berate him for the choices he's made, and then it culminates with him seeing his deceased foster mother, who tries to goad him into committing suicide.
-Even as a player that didn't really care for Lyude, seeing him broken like that was pretty tough.

-Happy tearjerker, I completely lost it when Xelha gave back you, the Guardian Spirit, to Kalas after he abandons you.
-For some reason, Kalas's quiet resolve really got to this troper.
+- Xelha gives back you, the Guardian Spirit, to Kalas after he abandons you.

-In the ending, where Xelha sacrifices herself to bring the ocean back into the world.
-She gets better, but that scene really brought the waterworks for this troper the first time she's watched it.
+- In the ending, where Xelha sacrifices herself to bring the ocean back into the world.
+She gets better, but still...

-For some reason the conversation that Kalas and Giacomo share after Kalas delivers the fatal blow is very bittersweet.
-When Kalas finally lets go of his anger towards Giacomo and tells him he doesn't hate him anymore, and just feels pity.
+- The conversation that Kalas and Giacomo share after Kalas delivers the fatal blow is very bittersweet.
+Kalas finally lets go of his anger towards Giacomo and tells him he doesn't hate him anymore, and just feels pity.
 Then Giacomo tells Amye and Folon to follow Kalas's orders like they're his own.
 It's all very moving.
-May you find peace and contentment Giacomo.

-And speaking of Marno's True Companions, there's also the death of Quis, and Seph's reaction to it.
-I will never be able to forget that scream of utter agony...
+- Speaking of Marno's True Companions, there's also the death of Quis, and Seph's reaction to it.

-After defeating an injured Lord Baelheit, Milliarde is nearly able to get through to him.
+- After defeating an injured Lord Baelheit, Milliarde is nearly able to get through to him.
 Just as he is about to consider joining her and stopping the promachination madness, the supposedly renowned Spiriter Verus comes up behind him and quite literally stabs him in the back.
-This troper will never forget the anguished look on Milliarde's face as she cried over her dying father.

-On that note, Lord Baelheit shooting Milly - his own daughter - in the face, just to prove a point.
-Damn it.
+- On that note, Lord Baelheit shooting Milly - his own daughter - in the face, just to prove a point.

-Don't forget the letter that shows up in your mailbox after Baelheit dies.
-At that point, most players will probably just run off to go after Verus and finish the game, so a lot of people probably didn't see it.
-Still, it's pretty heartbreaking.
+- The letter that shows up in your mailbox after Baelheit dies.
+At that point, most players will probably just go after Verus and finish the game, so it's easy to miss.

-Dear god, that scene.
-It's all the details they put in, just to make it all the more tragic.
-Milly being prepared to sacrifice herself, Guillo saying he actually liked her quite a bit, and Sagi's reaction to the whole thing.
+- It's all the details they put in, just to make it all the more tragic.
+Milly being prepared to sacrifice herself, Guillo saying it actually liked her quite a bit, and Sagi's reaction to the whole thing.
 And the music, oh, that music.
-Manly Tears were shed.

-Even before any of the above happens, there's the "heart-to-heart" that's the turning point of the game.
+- Even before any of the above happens, there's the "heart-to-heart" that's the turning point of the game.
 Just as you finally figure out that you, the "Guardian Spirit" you, aren't actually a spirit at all, but Marno - a piece of Malpercio, Le Ali Del Principio starts up and Sagi starts raging against you - not for being Malpercio, but for never telling him anything about your true nature and burdening him with the trials of being a spiriter even though he technically wasn't.
 Hearing him talk about how he half-resented your presence all his life with Mio Sakuraba's voice singing beautifully in the background is just...
-Given the Baten Kaitos trend of breaking the fourth wall by including the player in the game as a "guardian spirit," I felt very much like Sagi was actually angry at me.
-Jesus Christ.
-This very quickly turns into a Crowning Moment of Awesome when you decide to become a part of Sagi, rather than absorb him as Malpercio.
+Given the Baten Kaitos trend of breaking the fourth wall by including the player in the game as a "guardian spirit," you can feel like Sagi was actually angry at the player.
+This very quickly turns into a Moment of Awesome when you decide to become a part of Sagi, rather than absorb him as Malpercio.
 Inspirational heroic music starts up, you lend Sagi Malpercio's power, and he obtains his Infinity Plus One Finisher.
-And you just know ownage is going to follow.